WiringPi/WiringPi/README.md

-:information_source:️ Since 2024, [GC2](https://github.com/GrazerComputerClub) has taken over maintenance of the project, supporting new OS versions as well as current hardware generations.
-We are dedicated to keeping the arguably best-performing GPIO Library for Raspberry Pi running smoothly.
-We strive to do our best, but please note that this is a community effort, and we cannot provide any guarantees or take responsibility for implementing specific features you may need.
+# WiringPi

+WiringPi is a _performant_ GPIO access library written in C for Raspberry Pi boards.

 :warning:️ :construction: on Pi5, PWM support is currently under development and _will not work at this point_.
 If you're interested in the progress, please check the [corresponding issue](https://github.com/GrazerComputerClub/WiringPi/issues/21).

-# WiringPi

-WiringPi is a _performant_ GPIO access library written in C for Raspberry Pi boards.

 To compile programs with wiringPi, you need to include `wiringPi.h` as well as link against `wiringPi`: